Tutorial 6 - Creating a more complex Annotator¶

 what the actual class name is.
 In our case the dictionary can be accessed

-object we created in section one by using self.model.names
+through the YOLO object we created in section one by using self.model.names.

 Task 6-2-1: Create a new class attribute